DataTalksClub/data-engineering-zoomcamp/week_2_data_ingestion/airflow/3_setup_nofrills.md

     such as `apache/airflow:2.2.3`, as the base image,

     And customize this `Dockerfile` by:
     * Adding your custom packages to be installed.
-The one we'll need the most is `gcloud` to connect with the GCS bucket/Data Lake.
+The one we'll need the most is `gcloud` to connect with the GCS bucket (Data Lake).
     * Also, integrating `requirements.txt` to install libraries via  `pip install`

 4. Copy [docker-compose-nofrills.yml](docker-compose-nofrills.yml), [.env_example](.env_example) & [entrypoint.sh](scripts/entrypoint.sh) from this repo.